demophoon/shrls/README.md

 ## Features

-  - Admin web interface
+  - [x] Admin web interface
-  - Single binary contains server and administration cli
+  - [-] Single binary contains server and administration cli
-  - Any short url becomes a QR code by appending `.qr` to the end of it.
+  - [x] Any short url becomes a QR code by appending `.qr` to the end of it.
     - Text rendered QR codes available for terminals
+  - [x] File Uploads
-  - Curl-able API
+  - [ ] Curl-able API
-  - Automatically strip tracking url parameters from configurable hosts
+  - [ ] Automatically strip tracking url parameters from configurable hosts
-  - Includes a convenient, feature rich bookmarklet
+  - [-] Includes a convenient, feature rich bookmarklet
     - Shorten a URL or save a screenshot of the entire webpage.

-  - File Uploads
+## Deploying

+Shrls is provided as a docker container to deploy to wherever you would like.
+Docker-compose is recommended for new users and a sample [docker-compose](./docker-compose.yaml) file has been provided within the repository.

 ## Configuring